TomMannion/TomMannion/README.md

 <h1 align="center">Hi 👋, I'm Thomas Mannion</h1>
-<h3 align="center">I am a coffee nerd who love Java...Script.</h3>
+<h3 align="center">I am a coffee nerd who loves Java...Script.</h3>

 I am currently living in London and moonlight as a barista while improving myself and coding at [Makers Academy](https://makers.tech/).
-My main focus is JavaScript with hope to improve my knowledge in React striving towards being a full-stack developer.
-I love open source software and am excited to get involved as a contributer with my new found knowledge.
+My previous experience coding was in Computer Science at Durham University, there i mainly focused on Python and Haskell.
+Now my focus is on JavaScript with hope to improve my understanding of React striving towards being a full-stack developer.
+I love open source software and am excited to get involved as a contributer with all my new knowledge.

+- 🔭 I’m currently working on improving myself

 - 🌱 I’m currently learning **JavaScript and React**